jdwije/jst/README.md

 ## Contributing

-Contributions to JST are most welcome.
-To get started with development:
+Contributions to JST are most welcome, here we outline how to get setup for development.

 ### Requirements